QILINXIE02/reading-notes/README.md

 # reading-notes

 ## Qilin Xie's Code Fellows introduction page

 **This website is about documenting my growth during the Code Fellows classes.**

+Here is [Qilin's Sandwiches shop site](https://qilinxie02.github.io/lab5new/index.html) that I coded using VS code!
+Please check it out.
+Thank you very much! :)))

    ----------------------------------